 For years it has been reported that there is an exodus of pastors from their church positions.
-As one who has been in pastoral ministry of some type, I have a keen interest in this topic.
+As one who has been in pastoral ministry myself, I have a keen interest in this topic.

 Perhaps you too have wondered if there is any relationship of pastors leaving ministry with lack of pastor appreciation by the churches they serve?

 While my answer is not based on any scientific study, I do believe that feeling appreciated is key to any employment relationship.
 And from personal experience I have appreciated being appreciated in the the jobs I have had and in the churches I have served.

 The relationship of pastors leaving ministry to a lack of pastor appreciation should be explored, especially if the pastors quitting churches each month do so because of the treatment they received by their churches.

 Most of us are concerned when we hear that the number of pastors reportedly leaving ministry is said to be as many as 1500 per month.
 Yes, I know that number has been disputed so let's say the number is much less, maybe even 1 per month.
 What would cause a pastor exodus of any number to take place?

 Personally, after over 4 decades in ministry, I believe that it is the lack of churches expressing genuine pastor appreciation that is one of the key factors in a pastor's decision to "leave the ministry".